blackary/neat-starter/src/posts/daily/wed-29-jan.md

 ### Prayer

 1. Give thanks for God providing your daily bread and other needs.
-2. Give thanks for God providing your daily bread and other needs.
+2. Pray for change in you from last Lord’s Day’s sermons.
 3. Pray for a member of our church, for your family, and for a non-Christian friend/family member.